Our Lady of Zeitoun: Skeptical response

+Scholarly analysis

+Donald Westbrook writes that the events of Zeitoun have received little scholarly attention to date, with Musso's 2019 monograph being the first to focus on the apparition.

-Some authors suggest that the sightings must be considered in context.
-The appearances happened during a period of crisis in Egyptian history and echoed "a widespread feeling that the defeat of Egypt in the 1967 Arab-Israeli war was the result of having abandoned faith in favor of human-made ideas and belief systems".
-Sociologists Robert Bartholomew and Erich Goode offer the Zeitoun apparitions as a prominent case of mass hysteria: "It appears that the Marian observers were predisposed by religious background and social expectation to interpreting the light displays as related to the Virgin Mary."
+Valeria Céspedes Musso considered the sightings in their cultural context.
+The appearances happened during a period of crisis in Egyptian history and echoed "a widespread feeling that the defeat of Egypt in the 1967 Arab-Israeli war was the result of having abandoned faith in favour of human-made ideas and belief systems".
+Musso also records a survey by John P. Jackson in 1986, which interviewed 111 Egyptian Christian persons present at the time.
+The experience of the surveyed interviewees was mixed in the manner they experienced seeing the apparition, but with 90% of 83 respondents reporting it looked "human with a definite shape".

-Professor Michael P. Carroll similarly suggests that the "lights of uncertain origin" were interpreted as Mary due to the societal stresses on Egyptian society at the time, coupled with an association of the Virgin Mary with the Zeitoun area.
+Robert Bartholomew and Erich Goode offer the Zeitoun apparitions as a case of mass hysteria: "It appears that the Marian observers were predisposed by religious background and social expectation to interpreting the light displays as related to the Virgin Mary."
+Michael P. Carroll suggests that the "lights of uncertain origin" were interpreted as Mary due to stresses on Egyptian society and an association of the Virgin Mary with the Zeitoun area.
 Carroll notes that Muslims seeing the Virgin would not be unusual, as Mary is highly revered in Islam as well.

-John S. Derr and Michael A. Persinger propose a possible cause of the lights themselves in Tectonic Strain Theory, the idea that the occurrence of earthquakes causes the appearance of strange lights.
-Zeitoun did see some tectonic activity prior to the events of 1968–1971; therefore, the source of the lights could have been a by-product of this seismic activity.
+John S. Derr and Michael A. Persinger proposed a possible cause of the lights themselves in Tectonic Strain Theory, the idea that the occurrence of earthquakes causes the appearance of strange lights.
+Zeitoun did see tectonic activity prior to the events of 1968–1971; therefore, the source of the lights could have been a product of this seismic activity.
+Derr and Persinger of the US Geological Survey originally presented experimental evidence for mechanisms using the 1962 through 1967 Derby Colorado earthquakes that created luminous phenomena.
 Appearances of the lights only at night would be possible as such lights might not be visible during daytime; however, Tectonic Strain Theory has yet to provide a mechanism for how tectonic events could cause these lights.

-Photos of the event are numerous, though sometimes inconsistent.
-Most of the photos are blurry or of poor quality, though some do seem to show the Virgin Mary regardless.
-Some of them are either illustrations over a less detailed photo, or a complete illustration, depending on the source of the image.
-The sourcing for the most popular photo is unclear, and many skeptics have mentioned numerous inconsistencies such as the bright sunlight on the onlookers heads, while the sky looks black, or the apparition seeming translucent despite other photographs and witness testimony describing it as opaque and very bright.
-In Cynthia Nelson's report, she noted that many photos and pictures of the apparition were being sold in the marketplace, which could add a financial incentive for forgery.
+Travis Dumsday, a professor of philosophy of religion, argues against conventional explanations for the apparitions at Zeitoun.
+His thesis posits that the Marian apparitions at Zeitoun "constitute powerful evidence for the reality of the supernatural"; however, he does not claim that an adequate scientific explanation will never be found, nor that the purported events constitute decisive proof of the paranormal.
+Rather, he maintains that they provide an evidential basis for such a proposition.
+Biblical scholar Dale Allison while remaining agnostic on the appearance, finds events at Zeitoun inexplicable.
+Elaborating that no natural light phenomena closely resembles the apparition, and the lack of evidence for a hoax given that power to the area at one point was cut off by authorities.